 “The issue of Taiwan is the single most difficult factor in the relationship between China and the United States,” says Routledge on the book’s website.
 “Any cross-straits conflict between China and Taiwan is likely not only to pit the world’s two leading powers against each other, but also to suck in many other countries.

 “This book provides a comprehensive analysis of other countries’ foreign policies towards Taiwan.
-It considers the position of the United States and key regional powers including Japan and South and North Korea, examines the attitude of Russia and other countries which support China on this issue, and discusses the surprising policies of some smaller countries, which have recognised Taiwan’s independence.
+It considers the position of the United States and key regional powers including Japan and South and North Korea, examines the attitude of Russia and other countries which support China on this issue, and discusses the surprising policies of some smaller countries, which have recognized Taiwan’s independence.
 The book also relates the overall picture to various international relations theories.”

 A substantial preview of the book is available on Google Books.